Exhibitions & Events

 September 12–October 31, 2025

 The exhibition, presented by Lake County Audubon/ Sharing Our Shore - Waukegan, showcases the beauty of Waukegan's dunes and lakefront as seen through the eyes of our beloved piping plovers, featuring works by renowned artists, including Heeyoung Kim and the Brushwood Botanical Artists, and National Audubon award-winning photographer Steve Jessmore and Sharing Our Shore - Waukegan Monitoring Team.
-The exhibit runs from Friday, September 12 through Thursday, October 31 in the Carnegie Gallery at the Waukegan History Museum at the Carnegie.
+The exhibit runs through Friday, October 31 in the Carnegie Gallery at the Waukegan History Museum at the Carnegie.

 Upcoming Events